massanoori/THRotator/doc/en/pages/usage.rst

 The destination is ``snapshot`` folder in the installed directory, which is the same as that since Th07 until Th12.

+.. _usage_force_vertical:

 Force HUD rearrangements
 ========================

 HUD rearrangements for vertical screen are forced with ``Alt+Up`` and ``Alt+Down`` keys.
 This option is useful when you want to manually switch to HUD arrangements for vertically-long screen.

+THRotator detects whether you are playing or not by the criterion described in :ref:`usage_state_detection`.
+If you would like to use THRotator on a newer Touhou Project game or a game other than Touhou Project on which this detection methodology doesn't work, use this feature or manipulate on the cutomization window, as described in :ref:`usage_ui_force_vertical`.

 .. note:: This config is not saved to ``throt.ini`` due to its strong effect.